ghumphr/brainuploader/docs/README.md

 As an AI researcher, I want to extract all question/answer content in a simple and structured form so that I can inform language models.

 ### Acceptance Criteria
-- User needs to be able to extract all card data programatically with a paged API call
+- Privileged user needs to be able to extract all card data programatically with a paged API call

 ## Critic
 As a critic, I want others to see what I think about flashcards others have created.